Linear Response of Zero-Resistance States: Conclusion

 \section{Conclusion}

-In conclusion, we have considered the response of ZRS to external fields (induced by a dc voltage) that are much smaller then the internal fields (induced by microwave radiation).
+In conclusion, we have considered the response of domain states to external fields (induced by a dc voltage) that are much smaller then the internal fields within the domains (induced by microwave radiation).
 We have proposed a new response mechanism, which, contrary to the established one, does not involve domain-wall shifting.
 In our view, small external fields lead only to small modulations of the local fields, leaving the domain patterns unchanged.
-We found justification of our scenario by analyzing the electrodynamics of a general ZRS and we tested our predictions on two specific realizations of the ZRS numerically.
+The theoretical justification of the linear scenario is based on the fact that small deviations from the pure domain state are not unstable, which we have shown by analyzing the electrodynamics of a general domain state.
+We tested these predictions on two specific realizations numerically.

-Our main results address the effective conductivity of ZRSs: If the effective conductivity is isotropic (e.g.\ if the domain pattern is chaotic or $C_4$ symmetric), then the ZRS is dissipationless.
-Otherwise the ZRS can be dissipative, which we have shown using a specific domain pattern.
-Since the experiments show a vanishing dissipation, we speculate that in real systems the domain patterns tend to be randomized by impurities.
-Dissipative regimes, can be expected to appear more often in clean systems.
+Our main results address the effective conductivity of the domain state in the linear scenario: If the effective conductivity is isotropic, which is the case if the domain pattern is chaotic or $C_4$ symmetric, then the response is dissipationless.
+Otherwise the response can be dissipative, which we have shown for the single-domain-wall pattern---the energetically most favorable pattern in a clean system \cite{Andreev2003}.

-Impurities can also pin the domain walls in space \cite{Auerbach2005, Finkler2006}, thus making their position less sensitive to perturbations.
-We thus expect the presence of impurities to increase the validity regime of the linear scenario.
+Combining this result with the fact that disorder can pin the domain walls in a chaotic pattern \cite{Auerbach2005, Finkler2006}, this work supports the idea that the radiation-induced ZRS is a disordered domain state, where the disorder is strong enough to allow for a chaotic domain pattern.
+Clean domain states, instead, are allowed to have a dissipative response.
+The explicit value of the longitudinal conductivity is presumably non-universal in this case.
+This is in stark contrast to the domain-wall response, which predicts strictly zero resistance in the clean case and dissipative response in the regime of pinned domain walls \cite{Auerbach2005}.

-Measurements that are sensitive to local changes of the electric field \cite{Dorozhkin2015} show that the local electric fields change proportional to the applied voltages, which agrees with our prediction $|\ve(\nvr)|\sim E$.
-We expect that further experimental investigations in this direction can provide insightful tests of our theory.
+Measurements that are sensitive to local changes of the electric field \cite{Dorozhkin2015, Dorozhkin2016a} indicate that the domain structure is indeed rather complex and show that the local electric fields change proportional to the applied voltages.
+These observation, hard to reconcile with the domain-wall-response scenario, are in qualitative agreement with our theory.